 Chicken street tacos totally loaded up!
 Juicy seasoned chicken breast, guacamole, pico de gallo and topped with a spicy and creamy homemade chipotle aioli.

-Chicken street tacos are one those easy dinner meals that comes together so quick.
-It’s healthy and kid friendly too because you can easily make a little quesadilla out of the same ingredients if your littlest kids don’t care for tacos.
+These tacos are healthy and kid friendly too.
+You can easily make a little quesadilla out of the same ingredients if your kids don’t care for tacos.

 But street tacos are kind of this newish trendy thing that you see everywhere now.